 Dead forest northeast of Lonquimay.
 I presume these trees were killed by the eruption.

-New growth In December 2005 I went to South America for the first time.
+In December 2005 I went to South America for the first time.
 Knowing hardly any Spanish and still in my early days of exploring the great outdoors, I joined an organized hiking trip to Chile and Argentina.
 Our first hike was four days, around Lonquimay, a volcano that had erupted as recent as in 1990.

 The signs of the eruption were still fresh.
 To the northeast, a long, barren swath of lava covered the landscape.
 We didn't cross it.
 In fact, I think it would have been quite dangerous to try, considering the extremely rugged terrain and sharp volcanic rocks.
 As we hiked around it, in various places the lava deposits had cut off small valleys, creating little lakes with strange colors.
 I imagine that minerals leaking out of the volcanic rocks were the cause of that, including some heavy metals perhaps.
 We didn't take water from those lakes.